altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~Gerald was alone on sub-deck three starboard, clipboard in hand.
 He was carefully watching the shield hold back the storm~ *He gripped the metal railing*
-~All that was keeping him from the void was that thin iron~ ~The rippling colors on the shield were concerning Gerald~ 'G::We are going to need more adventurers...'
+~All that was keeping him from the void was that thin iron, the shield held the void, and only the void at bay.
+The rippling colors on the shield were concerning Gerald, he remembered it's solid purple glow from long ago~ 'G::We are going to need more adventurers...'
 ~The end's dreadnought had energy requirements.
 It needed dreams.
-So Alacira and Whitewater gave them to it~
+So Alacira and Whitewater provided...
+Well, they had the dreamers provide...~
 *He made a mark, then wrote some numbers*
 ~How many new people they would bring on, and some rough calculations~ 'G::Eleven...'
 ~At most that many, but that was only for the shield.
 He had the rest of the list he was holding to inspect yet~ 'G::Onward ho...'
-~It was time to inspect the generators, then the steering, then the -~ ~He felt the floorboards vibrate first, the thud came second~ *Gerald spun around*
+~It was time to inspect the navigation array, then the -~ ~He felt the floorboards vibrate first, the thud came second~ *Gerald spun around*
 ~A man was splayed there, on deck, the metal floorboards dented in a crater around him.